 Metropolitan Competition

-The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a fun and competitive environment across metro Sydney.
-The competition starts in February and runs for approximately six weeks.
+The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a social but competitive environment across metro Sydney.
+The competition starts in late Oct 2026 and is likely to be run as two separate seasons ie Spring and Summer for approximately 6 – 8 weeks each.
+Season 2026/27 team entries are now open!

 Key Details:

-• This competition is 9 a side traditional cricket for players with cricket experience.
+• This competition is likely to be 11 a side in 2026/27 season playing traditional cricket for players with cricket experience.

 • Games will be played Sunday afternoons on local grounds provided by clubs.